Introduction -contractor Self Assessment tax return guide

 - Any payments that you make personally to any personal pension schemes.
 You can claim tax relief on these.

-Including supplementary pages with your tax return
+SA tax return guide -including supplementary pages with your tax return

-As part of this HMRC Self-Assessment tax return guide, please note some specific income or relief items are reported on supplementary pages which are attached to your HMRC tax return.
+As part of this HMRC Self Assessment tax return guide, please note some specific income or relief items are reported on supplementary pages which are attached to your HMRC tax return.
 These are reported separately as extra details are necessary (the tax return itself is limited to the number of boxes for each type of income).
 These include:

 - Additional information (SA101).